 Supporting Our Troops

-The Boddie-Noell Home Office has continued to collect and package 'goodies' to ship to members of our extended family serving overseas.
+The Boddie-Noell Home Office for years has collected and packaged 'goodies' to ship to members of our extended family serving overseas.
 Through financial and in-kind donations, our staff ships these boxes each month with the goal of letting these valued troops know how much we appreciate their service on our behalf.
 We send thans to our employees family members working to defend our nation and keep us safe.

 We support the military in other ways.
 Recently, North Carolina Hardee’s restaurants raised nearly $50,000 for the Patriot Foundation to support military families and provide educational scholarships to children of fallen Fort Bragg soldiers.
 The in-restaurant fundraiser was a regional extension of the Stars for Troops program launched by CKE Restaurants, parent company of Hardee’s, in 2011.

 After a $20,000 contribution from funds raised during a system-wide fundraiser in May 2011, additional proceeds were raised during a four-week period ending on Veterans Day 2011 at all Hardee’s locations statewide.
 This was the second year that Boddie-Noell organized a fundraising campaign for the Patriot Foundation.

 “As a North Carolina-born company, we’ve always been active supporters of the military,” said Jerry Allsbrook, chief marketing officer.
 “We’re proud to see our Hardee’s customers support these soldiers and their families who have sacrificed so much.”

 The Patriot Foundation supports five charities that provide scholarships for dependent children of Special Operations, the 82nd Airborne, the 18th Airborne Corps, the Warrior Transition Battalion and Survivor Outreach Services for Soldiers, all based in Fort Bragg.
 The Foundation also provides funding for child care for the families of disabled soldiers whose spouses need to obtain additional job training.